yonaverse/movies_app/README.md

 3. **Set up the API Key:**
    - Create a `.env` file in the root directory.
-   - Add your API key:
+   - Add your access token:
      ```env
      VITE_TMDB=your_api_key_here
      ```